CodeLinaro-mirror/la_platform_vendor_st_opensource_eSE-driver/README.md

 # ST54-android-kernel-se-gpio
-SE-GPIO Linux driver for 5.10
+SE-GPIO Linux driver for 5.10 or above